 To help us do this determination, we do an initial client assessment for all new clients.
-Then, every two years, as part of our record update Client Identification Program, we tell you where we think you are on your financial journey and ask you to either verify our assessment or let us know what has changed due to your specific circumstances in writing and respond to us in a postage paid envelope.
+Then, about every two years, as part of our record update Client Identification Program, we tell you where we think you are on your financial journey and ask you to either verify our assessment or let us know what has changed due to your specific circumstances in writing and respond to us in a postage paid envelope.

-A copy of our current "Initial Client Assessment" form (2 pages) follows.
+A copy of our current "Initial Client Assessment" form (2 pages) that gets this process started when you are a new client follows.